Professional Musician Rates

 The NZ Session Collective has resolved this.
 We conducted a full-scale economic and historical review—backed by CPI data, wage growth trends, and Cost of Living Adjustments (COLA)—and integrated it with qualitative input from retired musicians, circuit players, pedagogues, and institutional leaders.

-What follows is New Zealand’s first formal, modernised rate benchmark for professional musicians—aligned to 2024 conditions, and scalable for global adaptation.
+What follows is New Zealand’s first formal rate benchmark for professional musicians—aligned to 2025 conditions, and scalable for global adaptation.

 The NZ Session Collective, Musician Rates